 Climate change, the pandemic, industrial transformation and growth of the metaverse are disrupting how we work, live, and play in cities, towns and villages across the world.

 Urban planners (also referred to as town planners) are in high demand as governments and businesses seek new and innovative solutions to these complex global challenges.
 With a job in town and regional planning, you can contribute to a more sustainable and inclusive future for generations to come.

 It's an exciting time to be an urban planner, particularly in South East Queensland.
 Urban planners are not only working to address the UN Sustainable Development Goals but are also aiming to drive urban transformation in the lead up to the 2032 Brisbane Olympics and Paralympics.

-But urban planning isn’t the only career available to you with a bachelor’s degree in town planning.
+But town and regional planning isn’t the only career available to you with an urban planning degree.
 There are other exciting specialisations and paths you could find yourself exploring in this field.
 So, let’s take a closer look at how to become a town planner, and discover the other jobs you can pursue with an urban planning degree.

 This is the most common career outcome for town and regional planning graduates.
 Put simply, urban planners lead the planning stages of the development of cities and towns.